Thousands of LA school district workers to hold 3-day strike

-LOS ANGELES (AP) — Tens of thousands of workers in the Los Angeles Unified School District will strike for three days next week over stalled contract talks and teachers will join them, likely shutting down the nation’s second-largest school system, it was announced Wednesday.
+LOS ANGELES (AP) — Tens of thousands of workers in the Los Angeles Unified School District will strike for three days next week over stalled contract talks and teachers will join them, likely shutting down the nation’s second-largest school system, union leaders announced Wednesday.

 The strike was set to begin Tuesday.
 It was announced at a rally by the Service Employees International Union, which represents about 30,000 teachers’ aides, bus drivers, custodians, cafeteria workers and other support staff.

-United Teachers Los Angeles, the union representing 35,000 teachers, counselors and other staff, has advised its members to support SEIU workers by refusing to cross picket lines.
+United Teachers Los Angeles, the union representing 35,000 teachers, counselors and other staff, expressed solidarity.

+“Educators will be joining our union siblings on the picket lines,” a UTLA tweet said.

 Teachers waged a six-day strike in 2019 over pay and contract issues but schools remained open.